Sigmund Freud: Early career and marriage

 In 1882, Freud began his medical career at Vienna General Hospital.
 His research work in cerebral anatomy led to the publication in 1884 of an influential paper on the palliative effects of cocaine, and his work on aphasia would form the basis of his first book On Aphasia: A Critical Study, published in 1891.
-Over a three-year period, Freud worked in various departments of the hospital.
+Over three years, Freud worked in various departments of the hospital.
 His time spent in Theodor Meynert's psychiatric clinic and as a locum in a local asylum led to an increased interest in clinical work.
-His substantial body of published research led to his appointment as a university lecturer or docent in neuropathology in 1885, a non-salaried post but one which entitled him to give lectures at the University of Vienna.
+His substantial body of published research led to his appointment as a university lecturer or docent in neuropathology in 1885, a non-salaried post but one that entitled him to give lectures at the University of Vienna.

-In 1886, Freud resigned his hospital post and entered private practice specializing in "nervous disorders".
-The same year he married Martha Bernays, the granddaughter of Isaac Bernays, a chief rabbi in Hamburg.
+In 1886, Freud resigned his hospital post and entered private practice, specializing in "nervous disorders".
+The same year, he married Martha Bernays, the granddaughter of Isaac Bernays, a chief rabbi in Hamburg.
 Freud was, as an atheist, dismayed at the requirement in Austria for a Jewish religious ceremony and briefly considered, before dismissing, the prospect of joining the Protestant 'Confession' to avoid one.
-In the event a civil ceremony took place on 13 September and a religious ceremony the following day with Freud having been hastily tutored in the Hebrew prayers.
+A civil ceremony for Bernays and Freud took place on 13 September, and a religious ceremony took place the following day, with Freud having been hastily tutored in the Hebrew prayers.
 The Freuds had six children: Mathilde (b.
 1887), Jean-Martin (b.
 1889), Oliver (b.
 1891), Ernst (b.
 1892), Sophie (b.
 1893), and Anna (b.
 1895).
-From 1891 until they left Vienna in 1938, Freud and his family lived in an apartment at Berggasse 19, near Innere Stadt, a historical district of Vienna.
+From 1891 until they left Vienna in 1938, Freud and his family lived in an apartment at Berggasse 19, near Innere Stadt.

+On 8 December 1897, Freud was initiated into the German Jewish cultural association B'nai B'rith, to which he remained linked all his life.
+Freud gave a speech on the interpretation of dreams, which had an enthusiastic reception.
+It anticipated the book of the same name, which was published two years later.

-In 1896, Minna Bernays, Martha Freud's sister, became a permanent member of the Freud household after the death of her fiancé.
-The close relationship she formed with Freud led to rumours, started by Carl Jung, of an affair.
-The discovery of a Swiss hotel guest-book entry for 13 August 1898, signed by Freud whilst travelling with his sister-in-law, has been presented as evidence of the affair.
+In 1896, Minna Bernays, Martha Freud's sister, became a permanent member of the Freud household after the death of her fiancé. "[A] paper published in 1969 by John M. Billinsky contained the transcript of a conversation he had with [Carl] Jung in 1957, in which Jung confided that ...
+Minna herself had told him about her affair with Freud".
+The discovery of a Swiss hotel guest book entry for 13 August 1898, signed by Freud whilst travelling with his sister-in-law, has been presented as evidence of the affair.

 Freud began smoking tobacco at age 24; initially a cigarette smoker, he became a cigar smoker.
 He believed smoking enhanced his capacity to work and that he could exercise self-control in moderating it.
-Despite health warnings from colleague Wilhelm Fliess, he remained a smoker, eventually suffering a buccal cancer.
+Despite health warnings from colleague Wilhelm Fliess, he remained a smoker, eventually developing buccal cancer.
 Freud suggested to Fliess in 1897 that addictions, including that to tobacco, were substitutes for masturbation, "the one great habit."